aldrickdev/Kai_Tornado_Tutorial/docs/markdown/display_generated_values.md

-In the next section we will go over how we can update the `Last 10 values` section to push older values down the table as new values come in from the top similar to push values on to a queue.
+In the next section we will go over how we can update the `Last 10 values` section to push older values down the table as new values come in from the top similar to pushing values on to a queue.

 <hr>

 [Back to Beginning](/README.md) |
 [Prev: *Generating Humidity and Temperature Values*](
-    /docs/markdown/generating_values.md)
+    /docs/markdown/generating_values.md) |
 [Next: *Queue Like List*](/docs/markdown/queue_like_list.md)